Intelligent diagnosis

 Upstream Nodes

-On the Upstream Nodes tab, intelligent diagnosis checks the status of upstream dependencies.
-If an upstream dependency has not run successfully, the current task is blocked.
-You can click Run Diagnostics in the Actions column for the upstream dependency to identify the cause of the failure.
+On the Upstream Nodes page, intelligent diagnosis checks the running status of upstream tasks.
+If an upstream task has not run successfully, the current task is blocked.
+You can click Run Diagnostics in the Actions column of the upstream task to identify the cause of failure.

-NoteIf an upstream dependency has not run and the dependency chain is deep, first use the upstream analysis feature in the DAG panel to quickly identify the key blocking dependency.
-Then, use Intelligent Diagnostics to determine why that dependency failed to run.
+NoteIf an upstream task is in the Not Run state and the upstream dependency hierarchy is deep, we recommend that you first use the Upstream analysis feature in the DAG panel to quickly locate the key upstream task that blocks the current task, and then use Intelligent Diagnostics to diagnose why the key task has not run.
 This improves O&M efficiency.

 -